Lay of the Land: Creating Land Art in Wild Irish Places

 • A technical team who could safely rig installations on cliffs and forest floors

 And that growth shifted LOTL from a loose creative experiment into a recognised national organisation.
-Residencies became structured, artists received stipends, and the public exhibition days included tours, workshops and community events.
+Their art residency model in Ireland became more structured, artists received stipends, and the public exhibition days included tours, workshops and community events.

 Today, LOTL feels like a bridge between contemporary art, local communities, and Ireland’s wildest landscapes.